Links to:

 The Palm Restaurant Group

-The Palm is preparing to celebrate its 85th Anniversary as a family business, still owned and operated by members of the Bozzi and Ganzi families.
-Boasting a rich history, The Palm finds continued success staying true to their simple, original philosophy: “treat guests like family, serve great food, and always exceed expectations.”
-To ring in its anniversary, The Palm launched a comprehensive brand refresh that integrates important visual and culinary enhancements without deterring from beloved Palm traditions.
+Boasting a rich 87-year history, and still owned and operated by members of the Bozzi and Ganzi families, The Palm finds continued success by staying true to their simple, original philosophy: “treat guests like family, serve great food, and always exceed expectations.”

 The History